onera/acetone/README.md

 This directory also contains the [requirements.txt](./requirements.txt) which list the package versionning used in the framework.

 The [test](./test/) directory includes several tests for the framework and the data to run them.
-It also contains a [example](./test/example/) used for the example describeb below.

 The [src](./src/) folder contains the backend code of ACETONE.